History of Rajasthan: Chahamana dynasty of Naddula (c. 950–1197 CE)

-Chahamanas of Jalor (c.
+Chahamana dynasty of Jalor (c.
 1160–1311 CE)

 The Chahamanas of Jalor, also known as the Chauhans of Jalor in vernacular legends, were an Indian dynasty that ruled the area around Jalore in present-day Rajasthan between 1160 and 1311.
 They branched off from the Chahamanas of Naddula, and then ruled as feudatories of the Chaulukyas of Gujarat.
 For a brief period, they became independent, but ultimately succumbed to the Delhi Sultanate at the Siege of Jalore.

 The Chahamanas of Jalor descended from Alhana, a Chahamana king of the Naddula branch.
 Originally, the Jalore Fort was controlled by a branch of the Paramaras until early 12th century.
 The Chahamanas of Naddula seized its control during Alhana's reign.
 Kirtipala, a son of Alhana, received a feudal grant of 12 villages from his father and his brother (the crown-prince) Kelhana.
 He controlled his domains from Suvarnagiri or Sonagiri, the hill on which Jalore Fort is located.
 Because of this, the branch to which he belonged came to be known as Sonagara.

-List of rulers

-The Chahamana rulers of the Jalor branch, with their estimated periods of reign, are as follows: